-Head lice treatment - action taken

-Parent/guardian response form

 To [Service Name]

 CONFIDENTIAL

 Child's name: Group:

 I understand that my child must not attend the service with untreated head lice or lice eggs.

 I have used the following recommended treatment for head lice or lice eggs for my child:

 "[write name of treatment used]" .

 Treatment commenced on: [write date treatment was first used].

-Signature of parent/guardian: Date:
+Date: